All employers should have a policy in place for actions to be taken when there are adverse weather conditions that may affect the opening of schools.

 Red warnings are issued by the Met Office where exceptionally severe weather is forecast and a danger to life exists.
 Where a red warning is issued, it will be difficult to justify opening a school.

-If any NASUWT member is at a workplace within a red warning area which is due to open or has failed to make plans to close, contact the NASUWT for further advice.
+If any NASUWT member is at a workplace within a red warning area which is due to open, or has failed to make plans to close, or is expected to travel through a red warning area to reach a workplace, contact the NASUWT for further advice.

 You can also contact the NASUWT if there is no NASUWT Representative in your school and you need support to implement this advice.